Skip to content

 This is where you can put limits on event capacity, an “Agree To Terms” button, and notification options.

 The first field is “Event Capacity.”
 If your event has a fixed capacity, enter that number here.
-Once that number of users have signed up for a free ticket, the event will show future users that it has already reached its capacity.
+Once that number of users has signed up for a free ticket, the event will show future users that it has already reached its capacity.

 After all that, click on the “Save and Continue” button.